Accounting Requirements

 One graduate level course in a field other than accounting, finance, or economics.
 Suitable courses will depend on the student’s research interests, and might include subjects such as behavioral science, statistics, political economy, linguistics, computer science, mathematics, logic or marketing.
 Course selection for breadth requirements have to be approved by the liaison.

-The purpose of the accounting group’s research practicum is to give our doctoral students hands-on exposure to accounting research.
-In the student’s first academic year of study, each student will be assigned to work with a different faculty member each quarter.
-During these first-year series of practica, students will gain exposure to the given faculty members areas of research through a variety of activities, such as reading and discussing research papers, collecting data for a research project, working on an aspect of the faculty member’s research or performing a literature review.
+The purpose of this research practicum is to give our doctoral students hands-on exposure to accounting research.
+Each student will be assigned to work with a different faculty member each quarter.
+Students will gain exposure to the given faculty members’ areas of research through a variety of activities, such as reading and discussing research papers, collecting data for a research project, working on an aspect of the faculty member’s research or performing a literature review.
+These practicums are research rotations with faculty and involve regular meetings and deliverables.

 IV.
 Summer Research Papers and Presentations